Frequently Asked Questions

 The City of Newton is on a quarterly tax system and taxes are due 4 times per year.
-Tax due dates are August, November, February and May 1st.
+Tax due dates are the first business day of August, November, February and May.
 If the first falls on a weekend or holiday, taxes are due the following business day.

 The bill due August 1st covers July 1st through September 30th.
 (Preliminary Tax bill)

 The bill due November 1st covers October 1st through December 31st.
 (Preliminary Tax bill)